CarolinaKra/Carolina_Portfolio/README.md

 ## [Project 1: Multi-Label Classification of Fashion Articles Images](https://github.com/CarolinaKra/FashionArticlesImageClassification)
 * Developed a CNN model that predicts the gender, the category and the subcategory of fashion article images
+* Carried out Exploratory Data Analysis
-* Carried out Data exploration and Data cleansing and Image Processing for data preparation
+* Carried out data cleansing and Image Processing as part of the data preparation stage
 * I applied the keras functional API for building models with multiple outputs
 * I explored models with different local receptive field sizes and number of filters on the conv2d layers, different number of nodes in the dense layer, addition of BatchNormalisation and addition of Dropout layer of different rates.
 * The final model achieved an averaged accuracy of 94.1%, which includes a 98.3% accuracy for masterCategory, 94.7% for subCategory and 89.4% for gender.